 Some cat experts compare a 1-year-old cat to teenhood in humans, and others call it the “junior” stage.
 As Arnold Plotnick, DVM, explains, “I see many cats that are 12 to 18 months old, and while not technically ‘kittens,’ they’ve still got that wild and crazy streak that makes me reluctant to label them as ‘adults.’”

-As your cat enters this exciting new phase, slightly adjust his care to best meet his needs.
+As your cat enters this interesting new phase, slightly adjust his care to best meet his needs.
 Read on to learn what to expect at your 1-year-old cat’s annual vet visit, how you can feed your 1-year-old cat the best possible diet, effective ways to corral your cat’s bursts of energy and more.

 Healthy body, healthy mind